a2stuff/a2d/res/notes/testplan.md

 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple:
   * Open two windows.
 Hold modifier and click the close box on the active window.
 Verify that all windows close.
 * Open two windows.
 Press Open-Apple+Solid-Apple+W. Verify that all windows close.
 Repeat with Caps Lock off.
+* Open two windows.
+Hold Solid-Apple and select File > Close Window.
+Verify that all windows close.
+* Open two windows.
+Hold Open-Apple and select File > Close Window.
+Verify that all windows close.
+* Open two windows.
+Open the File menu, then press Solid-Apple+W. Verify that only the top window closes.
+Repeat with Caps Lock off.
+* Open two windows.
+Open the File menu, then press Open-Apple+W. Verify that only the top window closes.
+Repeat with Caps Lock off.
+* Open two windows.
+Open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
+Repeat with Caps Lock off.

 * Start DeskTop with a hard disk and a 5.25" floppy mounted.
 Remove the floppy, and double-click the floppy icon, and dismiss the "The volume cannot be found." dialog.
 Verify that the floppy icon disappears, and that no additional icons are added.